Martchus/syncthingtray/README.md

 [issue](https://bugs.kde.org/show_bug.cgi?id=356446) on recent Plasma versions but there are still [some problems](https://bugs.kde.org/show_bug.cgi?id=457802#c1).

-### Workaround missing support for Windows 10 dark mode
+### Tweak GUI settings for dark mode under Windows
 The dark mode introduced in Windows 10 does not affect traditional desktop applications like Syncthing Tray.
 If you select the widgets style "Fusion" under "Qt/Appearance", Syncthing Tray will no longer use native styling of traditional